-Part 1 – Epic Free Online Anger Management Class w/Emotion Expert John Schinnerer, Ph.D.
+Part 1 – Epic Online Anger Management Class

-This online anger management class is intended to remove the guilt and shame associated with going in to an office for ‘help.’
-The idea is that everyone can easily learn these skills for simple anger management in the privacy of their own home.
+These online anger management classes (10, 12 or 15 hours) are intended to remove the embarrassment and shame associated with going in to someone for ‘help.’
+The idea is that everyone can easily learn these skills for anger management in the privacy of their own home.

 Please leave your comments, thoughts and questions below!
 I will do my best to respond to them.